Magnetic properties of {M$_4$} coordination clusters with different magnetic cores (M=Co, Mn): Theoretical and experimental analysis

+The inclusion of SOC in the calculation leads to $J$s with a sign that reflects the $uudd$ magnetic order of the ground state, i.e. AFM (FM) coupling between M1/M4 and M2/M3 non-equivalent (M1/M2 and M3/M4 equivalent) ions.
+Nevertheless, the exchange parameters obtained with SOC are too large compared to those extracted from the experiments, suggesting that the electronic correlation can not be neglected for a reliable estimate of the strength of the magnetic interactions.

-To confirm the exchange parameter calculation results, we have computed the exchange parameters with the Liechtenstein-Katsnelson-Antropov-Gubanov (LKAG) formula\cite{LKAG1987} implemented in the TB2J package\cite{he2021tb2j} which takes the local spin rotation of the numerical atomic orbitals for the magnetic atoms as perturbation.
-The results are shown in the SI.
+For a deeper insight of the exchange interaction, we have computed the exchange parameters also with the Liechtenstein-Katsnelson-Antropov-Gubanov (LKAG) formula\cite{LKAG1987} implemented in the TB2J package\cite{he2021tb2j}, which treats the local spin rotation of the numerical atomic orbitals for the magnetic atoms as a perturbation.
+The $Js$ evaluated with this approach present the same overall trend as those computed from total energies (Table~\ref{tab-exchangeSOC}), for both LDA+U and SOC case, and are reported in the ESI.

-The exchange interaction is overall AFM for both the molecular complexes.
-The negative sign of $J_1$ and $J_2$ confirms the AFM coupling between not equivalent ions while it turns to be FM between equivalent ions, in agreement with the $uudd$ spin configuration found for the ground state.
-The comparison between the two molecules show that three over four parameters are larger in \{Mn$_4$\}, confirming the stronger AFM coupling of this molecule.

-The strongest $J_n$ ($J_1$) corresponds to the interaction between the two pairs of not-equivalent ions in different planes and it is related to the energy difference between the AFM ground state and the high spin FM state (S=12 for \{Co$_4$\} and S=20 for \{Mn$_4$\}) which is larger for \{Co$_4$\} than for \{Mn$_4$\}.
-The magnetic interaction between equivalent ions (intra-pair) is related to $J_3$ and $J_4$ which is smaller for \{Co$_4$\} than for \{Mn$_4$\}.
-This one governs the transition to low-spin FM states (for example $uuud$) which influences the behavior of the magnetization at low fields and low temperatures (see \ref{SQUID}), explaining the observed inversion of the magnetization curves of the two molecules at low temperature with respect to the high-temperature ones.

-To explore further this opposite behavior of the measured magnetization at different temperatures, we have also exploited a model Heisenberg Hamiltonian with $J$ parameters and g-factor extracted by fitting the experimental low field susceptibility (see SI).
-Although the fitted values are different and presumably less accurate with respect to those obtained from DFT, they confirm the overall antiferromagnetic coupling between the magnetic ions in the two molecular complexes.
-The fitted g-factor is $\sim 2$ in \{Mn$_4$\} confirming the validity of the spin-only approximation, while it deviates from 2 in \{Co$_4$\} reflecting the role of SOC.

-The Heisenberg Hamiltonian implemented in the PHI code was adopted to evaluate the magnetization by varying B field and temperature, for a comparison with the experiments (see SI).
-This calculation shows that the inversion of M(B) of the two molecules at low T with respect to high T, observed in Fig. \ref{SQUID}, is an effect of the more marked AFM character of \{Mn$_4$\} with respect to \{Co$_4$\} that gives rise to a positive curvature of M(B) at low field/low T (not observed in \{Co$_4$\}).
-Differently, at high field/high T the larger saturation value of the magnetization in \{Mn$_4$\} compared to \{Co$_4$\} is the most relevant factor.
-Indeed by increasing the range of the magnetic field with respect to the experimental one, a crossing of the two curves is observed (see SI), due to the combination of these two aspects.